 Whatever you’re travelling on, it’s worth considering your general direction through the trip and which side of the vehicle will be shadier.
 This is especially important on dirt roads when the combination of dust, a slow, bumpy ride and fierce sun through closed windows can be unbearable.

-Inter-city bus and matatu fares are typically around Ksh2–5/km (or if the vehicle is “deluxe” in some way, up to Ksh7/km).
-Even the longest journey by matatu, the 300km, six-hour journey from Nairobi to Kisumu, should cost no more than Ksh1000 (or Ksh1500 by “deluxe” vehicle).
-Rarely does anyone attempt to charge more than the approved rate.
+Inter-city bus and matatu fares are typically around Ksh3–5/km (or if the vehicle is “deluxe” in some way, up to Ksh7/km).
+Even the longest journey by matatu, the 345km, six-hour journey from Nairobi to Kisumu, should cost no more than Ksh1400 (or Ksh2400 by “deluxe” vehicle).
+Fares go up and down depending on the price of fuel, and rarely does anyone attempt to charge more than the approved rate.
 Baggage charges should not normally be levied unless you’re transporting a huge load.
 If you think you’re being overcharged, check with other passengers.

 Buses cover almost the whole country.
 Some, on the main runs between Nairobi and Mombasa, and to a lesser extent the centre and west, are fast, comfortable and keep to schedules; you generally need to reserve seats in advance.
-The large companies have ticket offices near the bus stations in most towns, where they list their routes and prices.
-Their parking bays are rarely marked, however, and there are no published timetables except on the occasional website.
-The easiest procedure is to mention your destination to a few people at the bus park, and then check out the torrent of offers.
-Keep asking – it’s virtually impossible to get on the wrong bus.
+The easiest procedure is to mention your destination to a few people at the bus park (known as “stage” or “stand” in Kenya) and then check out the torrent of offers, though the large companies have proper ticket offices at or near the bus stations where they list their routes and prices.
 Once you’ve acquired a seat, the wait can be almost a pleasure if you’re in no hurry, as you watch the throng outside and field a continuous stream of vendors proffering wares through the window.

-Along most routes the matatus these days are Nissan minibuses (in rural areas one or two old-style pick-up vans, fitted with wooden benches and a canvas roof, still ply their trade).
-The Nissans can be fast and are sometimes dangerous: try to sit at the back, to avoid too graphic a view of blind overtaking.
-And, at the risk of being repetitious, always ask to get out if you’re scared of the driving.
+Along most routes the matatus these days are Nissan or Toyota minibuses (in rural areas one or two old-style pick-up vans, fitted with wooden benches and a canvas roof, still ply their trade).
+Matatus can be fast and are sometimes dangerous: try to sit at the back, to avoid too graphic a view of blind overtaking.
+And, at the risk of being repetitious, always ask to get out if you’re unhappy with the driving.

-After new regulations were introduced by the Kibaki government in 2003, all seats were supposed to be fitted with seat belts (they are often broken); loud music was banned (it is often still played, and is the one saving grace for some passengers); and electronic speed governors are supposed to prevent speeds above 80km/h (they are often broken or deliberately disabled).
+Regulations introduced by the Kibaki government in 2003 state that all seats are supposed to be fitted with seat belts (they are often broken); loud music is banned (it is often still played, and is the one saving grace for some passengers); and electronic speed governors are supposed to prevent speeds above 80km/h (they are often broken or deliberately disabled).
 Passenger numbers are, in theory, strictly limited, but on many routes, especially off the main roads, the old maxim of “room for one more” still applies.
 Kitu kidogo, a “little something” for police officers at roadblocks, ensures blind eyes are turned towards many infringements.
 There’s more on bribery elsewhere, but it’s worth pointing out that passengers are never expected to contribute directly (though sudden fare increases on a particular route may sometimes amount to the same thing).

 Matatus can be an enjoyable way of getting about, giving you close contact, literally, with local people, and some hilarious encounters.
 They are also often the most convenient and sometimes the only means of transport to smaller places off the main roads.